tkjef/git-url-vim/README.md

 # vim-git-url
-A vim plugin to create github urls.
+A vim plugin to create a url to the code's git repo line number.

 ## Purpose
 Uses hotkey `\gu` to create github url to branch, file, and line number of file + line currently being edited.